cb109/sublime3dsmax/README.md

 The plugin works by iterating all opened windows and searching for "Autodesk 3ds Max" to find the MAXScript Listener handle, that then gets pasted the code or import command.

-Huge thanks to Johannes @ http://alfastuff.wordpress.com/about/ for figuring out all the complicated stuff!
+Huge thanks to [Johannes](http://alfastuff.wordpress.com "Johannes") for figuring out all the complicated stuff!